-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 For those who aren’t familiar with the Amex Platinum, it’s a high-end luxury travel card with a ton of perks, including access to over 1,200 airport lounges — such as the Amex Centurion Lounges and Delta Sky Clubs (when flying Delta) — up to $200 in annual airline credits, up to $200 in annual Uber Cash, up to $100 in Saks Fifth Avenue credits each year and a bunch of other VIP benefits.

 With all those bells and whistles, it’s not surprising that this card doesn’t come cheap.
-The Amex Platinum has a hefty $550 annual fee, and many of its travel perks aren’t that useful right now while travel is restricted by the pandemic.
+The Amex Platinum has a hefty $550 annual fee (see rates and fees).
+But fortunately, as travel begins to ramp up again in the wake of the pandemic, many of this card’s elite travel perks will be extremely valuable if you plan to get back on the road again during the second half of 2021.

-But American Express has also added an additional temporary benefit to the card — up to $180 in PayPal credits.
-These credits are available in $30 monthly increments between now and June 30, and apply automatically whenever you use your Amex Platinum card to pay via PayPal.

-So if you can take advantage of all the regular credits on the card along with the limited-time PayPal credit, you can easily get enough value from the Amex Platinum to entirely offset its annual fee, at least for the first year.
-And you’ll be racking up tons of Membership Rewards points on your groceries to redeem for travel once the pandemic has waned and the skies are open again.
+If you can take advantage of all the regular credits on the card, you can easily get enough value from the Amex Platinum to entirely offset its annual fee, at least for the first year.
+You’ll be racking up tons of Membership Rewards points on your groceries to redeem for travel, and you’ll have access to some great VIP perks as the pandemic wanes and the skies are open again.

 Related: CNN Underscored’s review of the American Express Platinum card.

-Learn more and apply for The Platinum Card from American Express.
+Learn more about The Platinum Card from American Express.

 Costco Anywhere Visa Card by Citi: Best for groceries and gas